-In this guide, I have explained how to clear the DNS Cache in Google Chrome.
-The need for clearing the DNS cache arises when you cannot access a website.
-This happens when the DNS entry for the site has been changed.
+In this guide, I have explained how to clear the DNS cache in Google Chrome.
+Clearing the DNS cache is necessary when you cannot access a website, which happens when the siteโ€™s DNS entry has been changed.

 What is net internals/# DNS?